Soldiers arrest 10 kidnap suspects in Abia

 From Okey Sampson, Umuahia

-Soldiers attached to the 144 Battalion of the Nigeria Army, Asa in Abia State have arrested 10 kidnap suspects in Aba, the commercial hub of the state.
+Soldiers attached to the 144 Battalion of the Nigeria Army, Asa, Abia State, have arrested 10 kidnap suspects in Aba, the commercial hub of the state.

-On Friday night at about 11 pm, a 10-man kidnapping gang reportedly gained access to the house of a businessman, one Mr Ebuka Isaac, residing at Umuozuo off Arise and Shine, Osisioma Local Government Area.
+It gathered that on Friday night, about 11pm, a 10-man kidnapping gang gained access to the house of a businessman, one Mr Ebuka Isaac, residing at Umuozuo, off Arise and Shine, in Osisioma Local Government Area.

-The hoodlums were said to have gained access to the living room of the businessman by scaling through the wall of his fence.
+The hoodlums were said to have gained access to the living room of the businessman by scaling through his fence.

-It was learnt that the kidnappers, all of who were reported to have been armed with locally made guns, abducted Ebuka and drove him away in his RAV 4 Sport Utility Vehicle (SUV).
+It was learnt that the kidnappers, all of whom were reported to have been armed with locally made guns, abducted Ebuka and drove him away in his RAV 4 Sport Utility Vehicle (SUV).

 The men of the underworld were also reported to have made away with the businessman’s plasma television and other valuables, including his bank ATM card.